Python3pkg/GenomeKey/README.rst

 **-test** will inform GenomeKey you are running a test dataset.
-It will only analyse chr20, and drmaa_native_specification() will be adjusted accordingly automatically for Orchestra, so that requests are sent to the mini queue with a cpu_requirement of 1
+It will only analyse chr20, and drmaa_native_specification() will be adjusted accordingly automatically for Orchestra, so that requests are sent to the mini queue with a cpu_requirement of 1.
+GenomeKey comes with some test data, so you can just run this from the GenomeKey directory.

 .. code-block:: bash